Lastraeus/limerick-comedy-guide/README.md

 ### Fixed Bugs
 A non-exhaustive list of fixed bugs:

+* Taking a full page screenshot on both chrome and firefox of the comedy-links.html page causes (different on each) graphical glitches to appear in the image.
+I believe it has something to do with the google map embedded in the page.
+Please note that the prior images were taken directly on the existing code, which runs fine by my testing in both browsers, other than with full-page screenshots including the map.

 * The Logo and Nav elements were running out of space on smaller screen sizes.
 This led to the necessity of making a more compact version of the header.
 IE the menu icon-version and logo Initials-version.

 * Invisible text in the text inputs on contact page.
 Solved by correcting the text color away from white.